Guru-Deep-Singh/AWS_Certified_Cloud_Practitioner_Practice/output_md_files/practice-exam-13.md

     - C. It automatically scales databases for loads.
     - D. It enabled users to dynamically adjust CPU and RAM resources.

-33. A customer needs to run a MySQL database that easily scales.<br/>Which AWS service should they use?
+33. A customer needs to run a MySQL database that easily scales.
+Which AWS service should they use?
     - A. Amazon Aurora
     - B. Amazon Redshift
     - C. Amazon DynamoDB